 Coronavirus – safeguarding considerations for Baptist churches

-The months ahead bring all sorts of challenges, and it is important that we don’t overlook the specific needs of those who are vulnerable or who may become vulnerable as the measures taken to combat the spread of the coronavirus become more intense.
+The months ahead bring all sorts of challenges, and it is important that we don’t overlook the specific needs of those who are vulnerable or who may become vulnerable as revised measures taken to combat the spread of the coronavirus are changed and updated.

 Children, Young People and Families

-We recognise that the social contact that these groups provide is a lifeline for many families.
-If your church is planning to use live streaming or similar technology to run a Sunday service then perhaps you could use it to deliver a children’s talk or update as well?
+We recognise that the social contact that these groups provide will be a lifeline for many families.
+If your church is using or planning to use live streaming or similar technology to run a Sunday service, then perhaps you could use it to deliver a children’s talk or update as well?
 Alternatively, there are plenty of Christian resources for children and young people that can be accessed through YouTube, but it important that you have reviewed them first before recommending them.
 You might like to look at the following links to materials:

 This is a particularly vulnerable time for children and young people in households dependent on free school meals for a hot meal a day and for those families struggling to cope.
 Keeping in contact online or by phone and checking that food and basic supplies are reaching these households/family units is helpful, where you can.
 This may be an opportunity to speak with parents whose children attend church activities, but who do not normally engage with you, and to offer support.